 Prerequisite: Completion of the lower division writing requirement.
 Analysis of Earth systems (atmosphere, hydrosphere, lithosphere and biosphere), the solar system and the universe.
 Selected topics include structure and composition of the Earth; minerals and rocks; plate tectonics; landforms and surface processes; natural hazards, such as floods, earthquakes and volcanic eruptions; physical oceanography, the water cycle, …

-Corequisite: GEOL 107L.
-This online lecture and laboratory combination explores how Earth science issues that impact society are depicted in film and television and how these depictions influence the viewers’ perceptions of Earth science.
-Students will learn fundamental concepts of Earth science, and how to evaluate the appropriateness and accuracy of Earth science portrayed in …
+Corequisite: GEOL 107.
+This online laboratory explores how Earth science issues that impact society are depicted in film and television and how these depictions influence the viewers’ perceptions of Earth science.
+Students will learn fundamental concepts of Earth science, and how to evaluate the appropriateness and accuracy of Earth science portrayed in fictional and documentary …

-Introduction to the dynamic study of the Earth’s evolution, including changes in its crust, oceans, atmosphere and climate and how these changes, woven into the fabric of geologic time, affected major groups of plants and animals, including dinosaurs and humans.
-Students using this course to satisfy a General Education requirement Natural Sciences may satisfy the …
+Introduction to the dynamic study of the Earth’s evolution, including changes in the geosphere, biosphere, hydrosphere, and atmosphere.
+This course focusses on how these changes, woven into the fabric of geologic time, affected major groups of plants and animals, including dinosaurs and humans.
+Students may not receive credit for both GEOL 110 and GEOL 113. …

 GEOL 112.
 Earth and Life Through Time Lab (1)

-Recommended Corequisite or Preparatory: GEOL 110.
+Corequisite: GEOL 113.
 Course content includes introduction to fossil, relative-age relationships and construction and interpretation of maps and cross-sections that emphasize paleogeography and sedimentary rocks.
 3 hours lab, 1-day field trip.
 (Available for General Education, B3 Science Laboratory Activity requirement provided GEOL 113 is also completed.)

 GEOL 122.
 The World Ocean (3)

 Introduction to the oceans.
 Evolution of the ocean basins, their environment and resources.
 Aspects of biological, chemical, geological and physical oceanography.
-Students using this course to satisfy a General Education requirement may satisfy the corresponding lab requirement by completing GEOL 123.
-3 hours lecture, field trips.
+(Available for General Education, B1 Physical Science.
+Students may satisfy the B3 Science Laboratory Activity requirement by completing GEOL 123.)

 GEOL 123.
 World Ocean Lab (1)

 Recommended Corequisite or Preparatory: GEOL 122.
 Introduction to oceanographic data, its collection and interpretation.
-May be used to satisfy the lab requirement in the Natural Sciences of General Education provided GEOL 122 also is completed.
 3 hours lab, field trips.
+(Available for General Education, B3 Science Laboratory Activity requirement provided GEOL 122 is also completed.)

 GEOL 300.
 Environmental Geology (3)

 Prerequisite: Completion of the lower division writing requirement.
 Study of the relationship between humans and the Earth and the application of geology to environmental problems.
 Topics include geological hazards, pollution, mineral and energy resources, land use planning and environmental impact.
-Students using this course to satisfy a General Education requirement in the Natural Sciences may …
+3 hours lecture, field trips.
+(Available for General Education, B5 Scientific Inquiry and Quantitative Reasoning.)

 GEOL 301.
 Environmental Geology Lab (1)

 Prerequisite: Completion of the lower division writing requirement.
 Recommended Corequisite or Preparatory: GEOL 300.
-Introduction to geologic materials and processes as they are applicable to the human environment.
+An introduction to geologic materials and processes as they are applicable to the human environment.
 Included are practical exercises on rocks, minerals, geologic maps and water, mineral and energy resources.
 Earthquake, volcanic, landslide and flood hazard evaluations are also performed.
-3 hours lab, …
+3 hours …